What is the net monthly return on the current trade finance portfolio for the last 3 months and for the 2019 annual return?

 When have audited financials been available to investors each year?

-The 2009 – 2016 AFS are available.
-2017 AFS documents will be available in June 2018.
+The 2009 – 2018 AFS are available.
+2018 AFS documents will be available in June 2018 and have recently been released.
 These AFS are audited on an annual basis by PwC, and have been since inception.
+These are available upon request.
+No qualified audit has been received to date.

 When are investor reports distributed to investors on a monthly basis?
 Do they come in within 30 days of the month closing?

 The monthly fact sheet that is circulated to investors is sent out within 10 business days after month end with estimated returns.
 The final investor statement is sent out within 15 business days after month end.
-Furthermore, there are Barak Flash-News articles that are distributed when deemed necessary, e.g. an article was sent out to investors at the end of November when the MTN/Nigeria fine was implemented (change e.g. an article was sent out to investors when the Fund reached initial soft close of USD500m end of June 2017).
+Furthermore, there are Barak newsflash articles that are distributed when deemed necessary.

-Lastly, Quarterly Reports are distributed within 20 working days after Quarter-month end.
+Lastly, Quarterly Reports are distributed within 20 working days after Quarter-month end as well as an interactive investor webinar at each quarter-end hosted by the CEO, CIO and Investor Relations team.

 Who are your main competitors?
 How do you differentiate yourself?